The Applicant

 Litigation riskNear zero

-RCW 49.58.110 posting fix clears the immediate L&I finding.
-The privileged audit surfaces and remediates RCW 49.58.020 exposure before a plaintiff's attorney does.
-L&I enforcement priorities give weight to voluntary remediation in mitigation.
+RCW 49.58.110 posting fix clears the L&I finding.
+The privileged audit remediates RCW 49.58.020 exposure before plaintiffs do.
+L&I weights voluntary remediation in mitigation.

 Option C. Do Nothing.